coderbyheart/iot-proto-js/display/nrfcloud.com/README.md

 > [nRF Connect for Cloud Device API](https://docs.api.nrfcloud.com/),
 > which is a free service for protyping IoT products and is built on top
 > of [AWS IoT](https://aws.amazon.com/iot/).
+>
+> The Espruino will connect to the AWS IoT MQTT broker using TLS, and
+> will be controlled using a REST API.

 Go to [nrfcloud.com](https://nrfcloud.com/) and register a new account.